|100 Metres||10.82||+0.9||Port of Spain (H. Crawford)||24 JUN 2017|

 On February 15, Ahye won the 60m dash at the Millrose Games in New York, USA with an impressive 7.13 seconds run, equalling the T&T indoor record established by Baptiste in 2008.

 In March, at the World Indoor Championships in Sopot, Poland, Ahye improved on the T&T standard, getting to the line in 7.10 seconds for third spot in her semi-final heat.
 In the final, she finished sixth in 7.16.

 Outdoors, Ahye clocked a personal best 10.85 seconds in the National Championship 100m semis, and followed up with victory in the final in 10.88.
-With the 10.85 run, Ahye is second on the 2014 world performance list.
-And in the 200, she has twice clocked 22.77 seconds this season.
+Thanks to the 10.85 run, Ahye finished joint-second with Nigeria’s Blessing Okagbare on the 2014 world performance list.
+And in the 200, Ahye twice clocked a personal best 22.77 seconds that season.

-In addition to the fast times, Ahye beat Jamaican Olympic champions Shelly-Ann Fraser-Pryce and Veronica Campbell-Brown during 2014, as well as the 2011 100m world champion Carmelita Jeter of the United States.
+In addition to the fast times in 2014, Ahye beat Jamaican Olympic champions Shelly-Ann Fraser-Pryce and Veronica Campbell-Brown, as well as the 2011 100m world champion Carmelita Jeter of the United States.

 A hamstring injury, however, thwarted Ahye’s bid for honours at the Commonwealth Games in Glasgow, Scotland.
 She opted out of the 100m semis, after struggling in her first round heat.

-The Trinidad and Tobago sprinter is just 22, and, whatever happens in Marrakech, Morocco this weekend, seems set to enjoy a long and successful career.
+The T&T sprinter is just 25, and, whatever happens in London, seems set for a long and successful career.